 This is WKU Libraries' research guide for psychological sciences and psychology.
 It contains links to print and online resources to help students, staff, and faculty explore WKU Libraries' many research materials in this discipline.
-Please feel free to contact the education librarian, Roxanne Spencer (see contact information, right), for more assistance.
+Please feel free to contact me (see contact information, right), for more assistance.
 I am happy to help you navigate our resources to get you the materials you need!
 We can meet in person, via email, or phone consultation, and my time is flexible--we all lead busy lives!

 ***Check out the Getting Started research guide